bitcolorine/Je-suis-eclectique/_posts/2014-08-17-making-deliberate-bad-art.md

 <img src="{{ site.baseurl }}/assets/img/badart-luisa.jpg" alt="Bad Art by Luisa"> <br>
 <span class="caption">Some of my bad art after having an *existential crisis* </span>

-Bad art is a ticket to freedom, it's the permission slip to do what you like without taking yourself too seriously while still making progress.
+> Bad art is a ticket to freedom, a permission slip to do what you like without taking yourself too seriously while still making progress.
+[Click to Tweet!](http://ctt.ec/Oexja)

 Stealing is also a ticket out of discouragement.